 Now if the reason for innovation was, “Otherwise we’d die!” the ‘what’ of innovation most probably will need to be a new business model to renew or replace the product lifecycle of the current one.
 The cause of the immediate pain and diminishing returns.
 However, from the companies that I have worked with over the years the ‘how’ almost always ended up being nothing more than an innovation lab that works on the companies operational excellence rather than its innovation excellence.

 If we use the following matrix to plot innovation, dividing innovation into innovation of processes, innovation of products and innovation of technology.
-And plot this across improving current or come up with new ones.
+And divide these between improving current and creating new ones.
 Where does the new app go that optimizes conversation and communication of customer support and the back office?
 Or the machine learning tool that reduces the time that analysts need in a process?
 These all are excellent examples of innovation.
 But they both fit in the box process.
-An innovation on current processes yes, but still only contributing to operational excellence.
+An innovation on current processes, yes, but still only contributing to operational excellence.

 Commit to risks and long-term